 “If you want to leave without her, by the way, you can.”
 He nods his head over to the place where the fog parts in the distance.

 I sigh at him, trying not to be angry.
 “You don’t want her to leave, either.”

 “Let’s just say I’m not sold on the idea.”
 He quiets down, watching the scene play out with a quiet somberness, his fingers still heavy on my shoulder.

 Jurie kicks her legs back and forth on the swing.
 “I’ll let you leave if you stop blaming everybody and everything else for your own damage.”

 Bitch.
 Bitch.
 Bitch.

 “Why?”
 Jaylie replies, arms crossed over her chest, but I can see the tremble in her elbows.
-Jurie is – part of her isn’t the right word, I guess?
-But Jurie is an echo of something, just like whoever it was I was talking.
+Jurie is—part of her isn’t the right word, I guess?
+But Jurie is an echo of something, just like whoever it was I was talking to.
 No, not in the same way.
 That comparison opens doors I’m not going to be able to close.

-She just shrugs, the weird china-doll contraption that she is.
+She just shrugs.
+She reminds me of a china-doll, and I know what everybody I’ve talked to was talking about, now.
+I kept wondering why nobody told me Jaylie was Black until I saw her – and it’s because Jurie is Black, but not; light-skinned, but Black-featured, sticking out almost the more for it.
+There’s no real safety in that, no matter what she claims.
 “Because sometimes it is your fault, Jay-Jay.
 And isn’t that more comforting?
 Just fix…” she waves her hand at her double, “this, and it won’t be an issue.
 But I’m not letting you out there with a chip on your shoulder.
 It’s too dangerous.”